jaspervdj/hakyll/README.markdown

     |   `-- sample.html
     `-- text.markdown

+The `_cache` and `_site` directories will be automatically created by hakyll.

 ## Static files

-Static files can be rendered using the `static` command.
-This command ensures the files will copied when you compile the site.
+Static files can be rendered using the `static` function.
+This function ensures the files will copied when you compile the site.
+Hakyll is smart enough to know when files have changed, and will check the modification time of a file before copying.

-For convenience reasons, there is also a `staticDirectory` command, which works recursively.
+For convenience reasons, there is also a `staticDirectory` function, which works recursively.

     main = do